 Technology That Saves Lives

 Fifty years ago, no one had heard of mechanical CPR, a device that has since saved thousands of lives.
-By providing hands-free external chest compressions, a mechanical CPR device allows medical professionals to concentrate on other life-saving procedures, instead of performing manual CPR, to give the patient a better chance for survival.
+By providing hands-free external chest compressions, a mechanical CPR machine allows medical professionals to concentrate on other life-saving procedures, instead of performing manual CPR, to give the patient a better chance for survival.

 Fifty years ago, the engineers at Michigan Instruments were hard at work developing this new technology.
 In 1964 they pioneered industry-leading mechanical CPR devices that provide the most critical component of CPR – solid compressions that circulate blood to the brain, quickly and effectively.